pydata/patsy/doc/formulas.rst

 so far.
 Therefore, as a special case, the string "1" is taken to represent the intercept term.

-Second, since intercept terms are almost always desired and remembering to include them by hand all the time is quite tedious, they are always included by default in the right-hand side of any formula.
+Second, since intercept terms are almost always wanted and remembering to include them by hand all the time is quite tedious, they are always included by default in the right-hand side of any formula.
 The way this is implemented is exactly as if there is an invisible ``1 +`` inserted at the beginning of every right-hand side.

 Of course, if you don't want an intercept, you can remove it again just like any other unwanted term, using the ``-`` operator.
 This